Enveloppe/obsidian-mkdocs-publisher-python/README.md

 - The script will not delete the file and folder if you change the `category` key.
 Beware of this.
 - Share “all” can be long on big vault.
 - File with same name can have some problem while scanning because I don't keep your folder structure.
 Please, beware of this!
 Don't forget, you can use `title` if you want a specific name (and this name already exist).
-- Bloc citation doesn't work, the script will care of that.
-- Embed file (citation and # too) doesn't work, the script will also care about it !

 ## Support
 The script can work on any platform that support python.
 The script doesn't use Cpython, so don't worry about it for IOS.